Cynara cardunculus var. scolymus

 ' selection that originated from France, with an individual plant from a thorny, Italian-type artichoke from Bari, Italy.

 These seed lines formed the basis for mass crosses and selections which by the eighth generation, led to the distinctive bud characteristics, earliness, uniformity, and yield potential of the 'Imperial Star' cultivar.
 This open-pollinated variety is documented as being quite stable, with less than two percent of the plants exhibiting slightly flared, "pineapple bud shape," less than one percent having a slightly reddish hue, and approximately three-hundredths of one percent (3 in 10,000 plants) that produce spines on the flower heads or plants.

 It was originally introduced, and PVP awarded in 1991.
 PVP expired in 2009.
 Hardy in USDA zones 8 to 10.
-Each packet contains one gram, which is approximately 15 to 20 seeds.
+Each packet contains about 20 seeds.

 The exact origin of artichokes is unknown but they are presumed to have

 originated in North Africa where they still grow wild.
 They have been